-Rhodiola rosea is a powerful adaptogenic herb known to strengthen mental and physical stress resistance, and promote mental clarity.
+Rhodiola rosea is a powerful adaptogenic herb known to strengthen mental and physical stress resistance and promote mental clarity.

-Rhodiola helps fight mental fatigue, promote a calm mindset, and potentially provide a natural stimulating effect.
+Rhodiola helps fight mental fatigue, promotes a calm mindset, and potentially provide a natural stimulating effect.
 This is a perfect complementary herb for L-tyrosine, as they are both effectively providing the same benefits in different ways.

 The easiest way to "stack" nootropics is to supplement with a nootropic formula such as Mind Lab Pro, which takes the guesswork out of nootropic stacking strategies by combining 11 of the best quality nootropics available!